 For the Pupil Premium the measure used to judge ‘value added’ or how well a school is doing for its students, is the progress measure; called Progress 8 or P8.
 For a school to be making average or similar progress to all schools nationally the score will be zero, a score above zero shows that the school is doing better for its students than other schools nationally, a score below zero, or a minus score, shows that the school is not doing as well for its students as all other schools nationally.
 Most scores are between plus 0.5 and minus 0.5.
 This would represent attainment of half a GCSE grade above or below the expected level than if the score was zero.
 A school with a score of plus 0.5 or more is likely to be judged outstanding by Ofsted, a school with a score of minus 0.5 or lower is likely to be considered for ‘requires improvement’ by Ofsted.

 However we also need to factor in that boys make significantly less progress between Key Stage 2 and 4 than girls nationally; so an allowance for this also needs to be made.
-Nationally the boys’ Progress 8 score is minus 0.17; very close to the boys’ school score; without taking disadvantage into account.
+Nationally the boys’ Progress 8 score is minus 0.24; much lower than the boys’ school score, without taking disadvantage into account.

 If the school figures are reworked to allow for the skew provided by the high percentage of FSM then the school’s Progress 8 score would need to be minus 0.24 to equal the national Progress 8 score of minus 0.00.
 If we then add the factor for a boys’ only cohort the figure becomes minus 0.48.
 Therefore the school is performing at plus 0.68 above the estimated progress level and is doing very well for all its students.
 This is one third of a GCSE grade better progress, across the board, than all schools nationally.